 The worst of the disputes happened a few days prior.
 The previous quiet had been replaced by screaming— lots of screaming— and a nearby maid saw Terra dash out of his room and down the hall, yelling all the while for help.
 Then she saw the smoke.

 After being told by a panicked Terra that "Aqua is burning down my room!" (a very odd but very true statement), Eraqus rushed upstairs to find the girl standing in the middle of the destruction.
-She's managed to put out the fire, but half the room was either burnt or singed while the other half was encased in melting ice.
+She'd managed to put out the fire, but half the room was either burnt or singed while the other half was encased in melting ice.

 Aqua's only response to Eraqus' look was to smile a bit too wide.

 From what he'd gathered later on, Aqua had stormed into Terra's room, demanding he return her book he'd stolen and hid.
 He told her to leave because he so happened to be studying at the time, which lead her to believe that was the stolen book.
 This lead to a short scuffle wherein they both tried to grab the book from the other.
-When Terra yanked it from Aqua's hands, holding it above her, she decided to retaliate by setting the book on fire.
+When Terra yanked it from Aqua's hands, holding it highly and proudly above her, she decided to retaliate by setting the book on fire.
 It was about then the screaming started.

 This story came from the mouths of both children, with quite a few changes as they tried to push all the blame onto the other.
 Later that evening, Eraqus decided that they could spar.
 As he told the children the next morning while they were cleaning Terra's room, "If you are going to fight, you may as well learn while doing so."

 And now the two of them were standing before him, fake Keyblades stubbornly locked together.
-Neither one was yielding, presumably convinced he or she could knock the other's Keyblade away and win.
+Neither one was yielding, presumably convinced he or she could knock the other's blade away and win.
 When Aqua pushed, Terra pushed harder.

 From Eraqus' viewpoint he watched them both shove back and forth a few more times.
 When that plan failed, he saw them, he assumed, talking.
 More battlefield taunts, perhaps?
 Yes, that must have been it, because he saw Aqua's mouth tighten even as she responded to some remark Terra had made.
 Maybe a bit of teasing would make one drop their weapon.
 Eraqus was close on that thought.
 He watched Terra lean forward, face a picture of smugness, and whisper something to Aqua.
-The girl's expression turned to an oft not used one of anger and, with a grunt and a swing she knocked Terra's toy Keyblade aside and raised hers high.
+The girl's expression turned to an oft not used one of anger and, with a grunt and a swing, she knocked Terra's toy Keyblade aside and raised hers high.

 The thunk! from Aqua's weapon on Terra's helmet was loud enough to startle a few nearby birds from their roosts.
 Eraqus couldn't hide his sigh this time and walked over to one still angry fighter with a fierce grip on a wooden handle, one holding his head and saying a lot of "ow"s.